ukuko/log4xslt/README.md

 * common.variables.xsl: provides useful string variables
 * common.templates.xsl: provides common templates

-# Requirements
-This was tested with Saxon HE parser (http://saxon.sourceforge.net/) Any XSLT2.0 compliant parser should produce same output.

 # Configuration
 ## Logger Level
 Set a parameter at the beginning of your XSLT with desired level:

 <xsl:param name="LOGGER.LEVEL">INFO</xsl:param>

-This will have precedence over what is set inside the library (level is ALL)
+This will have precedence over what is set inside the library (where level is ALL)

-Possible values (according to log4j.dtd) are:
+Possible values in order of visibility (taken from log4j.dtd) are:

 ALL,TRACE,DEBUG,INFO,WARN,ERROR,FATAL,OFF,NULL

 ## Parameters
-template common.INFO will look for up to 5 parameters (p1.. p5), which can be redefined at your XSLT.
+Additionally, template common.INFO will look for up to 5 parameters (p1.. p5), which can be redefined at your XSLT.

     <xsl:param name="p1"></xsl:param>
     <xsl:param name="p2"></xsl:param>